nanopx/fireseeder/README.md

 Remove all documents in collection before seeding.

-If the fresh option is set to `false`, firestore-seeder will:
+If the fresh option is set to `false`, fireseeder will:

 1. Automatically create new data if the id is specified,
 2. Otherwise it will merge the seed data by id